 Preseem’s Quality of Experience (QoE) optimized Access Point (AP) Shaping was developed as a result of extensive feedback from Preseem’s customers and to solve a critical need for Wireless Internet Service Providers (WISPs).
-It’s a unique feature that allows network managers to support a higher number of subscribers per access point while maintaining a good QoE.
+It’s a unique feature that allows network operations teams to support a higher number of subscribers per access point while maintaining a good QoE.

 AP Shaping in a typical wireless network can help:

 - Delay network investments (while maintaining a good subscriber experience)

 It’s a given that happy customers don’t leave.
 Consequently, this helps WISPs to keep their churn rates under control and to increase revenue.